uidaholib/main-web-redesign_draft/content/copyright/guide.md

 ### Images

-The following resources provide some guidance for the use of images in projects and publications.
+The following resources provide some guidance for the use of images in projects and publications:

 - [Image Copyright](http://www.bu.edu/library/instruction/findimages/copyright.html) from [Finding Images on the Web](http://www.bu.edu/library/instruction/findimages/) (Boston University) - Nice outline and links.
 Another good starting point.
 - [Proposal for Educational Fair Use: Guidelines for Digital Images](http://www.uspto.gov/web/offices/dcom/olia/confu/appendix.htm#h) (CONFU) and [Proposal for Fair Use Guidelines for Educational Multimedia](http://www.uspto.gov/web/offices/dcom/olia/confu/appendix.htm#j) (CONFU)